How Many Days a Week Should You Work Out?

 Just make sure you aren’t burning too many calories between resistance training and active recovery.
 If your goal is to build muscle, you still need to eat more calories than you burn throughout the day (3).

-How Many Days Should You Work Out For Burning Fat?
+How Many Days Should You Work Out to Burn Fat?

 If your focus is on burning that stubborn body fat, you’ll still want to aim for 3-5 days a week of resistance training.
 Why?
 Believe it or not, muscle tissue is also beneficial for burning body fat!

 So, the more muscle tissue you have, the more calories your body is able to burn on a daily basis!
-But, you may also want to incorporate some cardio into your routine too.
+But you may also want to incorporate some cardio into your routine.

 It’s another great tool you can include on your workout days to earn the results you’re after.
 Some great options for cardio include running, jump rope, biking, swimming, or even playing sports.